Weighted Bounded Mean Oscillation applied to Backward Stochastic Differential Equations: Introduction

+\end{itemize} This means that the generator $f$ can be random, is assumed to be uniformly Lipschitz in the $y$-variable, and locally Lipschitz in the $z$-variable.
+We will consider the uniformly Lipschitz case ($\theta=0$), the quadratic case ($\theta=1$), and the sub-quadratic case ($\theta\in (0,1)$) at the same time.
+We say that $(Y,Z)$ is a solution of BSDE \eqref{equation:BSDE0} if $Y$ is a continuous adapted process with $\E\sup_{t \in [0,T]} |Y_t|^2 < \infty$, if $Z$ is a predictable process with $\E \int_0^T |Z_r|^2 dr < \infty$, and if \eqref{equation:BSDE0} is satisfied almost surely. \parindent=20pt

-BSDEs were first introduced in \cite{Bismut}, and the amount of research in this area increased significantly after \cite{PP1} where it was shown that a BSDE with data in $L_2$ and a uniformly Lipschitz generator has a unique solution.
-In \cite{Briand:02} this was extended to the case where the data is in $L_p$, with $1 < p < \infty$.
-More recently, the theory of BSDEs with a generator that grows quadratically in the $z$-variable has been developed, see for example \cite{Kobylanski:00}, \cite{HIM}, \cite{Morlais}, \cite{Briand:12}, \cite{DHR}.
-The original motivation of studying BSDEs came from stochastic optimal control theory.
-Besides this, BSDEs have applications for example in stochastic differential games, in stochastic finance in connection to option pricing and utility maximization, and they are also connected to a class of partial differential equations, as was already shown in \cite{PP2}.
+BSDEs were first introduced by Bismut in \cite{Bismut}, and the amount of research increased significantly after Pardoux and Peng showed in \cite{PP1} that a BSDE with square-integrable terminal value $\xi$ and a uniformly Lipschitz generator $f$ has a unique solution.
+Concerning the Lipschitz-case, see also for example \cite{PP2}, \cite{ElKaroui:97}, and \cite{Briand:02}.
+More recently, the theory of BSDEs with a generator that grows quadratically in the $z$-variable has been developed, see for example \cite{Kobylanski:00}, \cite{HIM}, \cite{Morlais}, \cite{Briand:12}, \cite{DHR}, and the references therein.
+The original motivation of studying BSDEs comes from stochastic optimal control theory. {\st In general,} BSDEs have applications in stochastic differential games, stochastic finance in connection to option pricing and utility maximization, and they are closely connected to partial differential equations (PDEs).

-When trying to simulate a solution of a BSDE, the system is discretized for the computer.
-For example in \cite{Bouchard-Elie-Touzi} a backward Euler scheme that is piecewise-constant between points of a finite time-grid $0=t_0 < t_1 < \dots < t_N = T$ is considered, and the study is based on objects like

-for $r \in [0,T]$.
-It is of interest to know how far the approximation is from the exact solution, or in other words, how large the simulation error is.
-In \cite{Bouchard-Elie-Touzi} it is shown that the simulation error is upper bounded by the variation of the exact solution.

-This leads us to study the variation of the exact solution.
-The present article can be seen as a continuation of \cite{jossain}, where the $L_p$-variation of the solution is considered.
-We use here conditional techniques to obtain by a weighted John-Nirenberg type theorem better tail estimates than what would be obtained from an $L_p$-estimate.
-This is in particular a natural approach in Lipschitz settings, where the local estimates tend to be similar to the global ones (see Section \ref{subsection:FBSDE}).
-More generally, we will show that on any subinterval $[s,t]\subseteq[0,T]$ where the pair $(\xi,f)$ satisfies a variational estimate (see Assumption \ref{assumption:BMO}), the tail probability $\P(\sup_{r \in [s,t]} |Y_r-Y_s| \ge \lambda)$ has an additive upper bound consisting of an exponential term and the tail-probability of a weight process.
-This will be a consequence of $(Y_r)_{r \in [s,t]}$ belonging to a \emph{weighted BMO-space}, and the weight process is given explicitly in terms of integrability and variational properties of the pair $(\xi,f)$.